Tuesday Evenings (Summer) Runs

 Tuesday Evenings (Winter) Runs

-Due to Covid-19, normal training at King's College is not possible this year, but sessions in accordance with SAL guidelines are taking place at an alternative venue - please get in contact for details.
+Due to Covid-19, normal training at King's College has not been possible, but sessions in accordance with SAL guidelines are taking place at alternative venues - please get in contact for details or see the web calendar.
 Sessions are normally led by Ewen Rennie who sends out details each week of what the training will be.
 Read more about Cosmics Coaching here.

 Saturday Mornings Runs

 Runs are listed on the calendar.
 During the current Covid19 outbreak, those intending to run should respond to the weekly emails so that a list of contact details of those attending can be maintained.
 Numbers will be limited with paid-up members having priority.